vanesascode/landing-page-javascript-modals-forms-vercel/README.md

 ## Javascript

-Each Javascript file is responsible for a modal in the website:
+Each Javascript file is responsible for a modal in the website.
+You'll find many notes in them showing you the steps followed to open and close modals.

-- The 'formModal' file sets the modal for when you fill in your email in the sign up section and so a form is submitted.
-All the steps are described in the file.

 ### Something interesting to know - close() method

-The `closeModal` function in the app.js file, was tried to be called just close().
-However, it didn't work and didn't close the Modal.
-This is because it is a method and is commonly used in JavaScript to close a window or a tab.
+The 'closeModal' function in the app.js file, was tried to be called just close() when starting this up.
+However, it didn't work and didn't close the Modal it had to close.
+This is because `close` is a method and is commonly used in JavaScript to close a window or a tab.

 It's important to note that the close() method can only close windows or tabs that were opened by a script using the open() method.
 Additionally, some browsers may have restrictions on closing windows or tabs programmatically due to security reasons.